untoldengine/UntoldEngine/Tools/UntoldEngineCLI/README.md

 ## Overview

-The `untoldengine-create` CLI tool allows you to scaffold new game projects using UntoldEngine from the terminal.
+The `untoldengine` CLI tool allows you to scaffold new game projects using UntoldEngine from the terminal.
 This is an optional tool - you can also create projects using the Untold Editor GUI.

 ## Requirements